-The Board retains the discretion to provide additional benefits where necessary or useful to recruit new Executive Directors or to secure the ongoing service of existing Executive Directors.
+The Board retains the discretion to provide additional benefits where necessary to recruit new Executive Directors.

 If we appoint an existing employee as an Executive Director of the Company, we would expect to retain legacy obligations to the employee with respect to remuneration, such as outstanding share awards.
-Should these differ materially from current arrangements, these will be disclosed in the next Directors' Remuneration Report following such appointment.
-We will also disclose remuneration details for a new Executive Director in accordance with applicable reporting requirements of the Securities and Exchange Commission.
+Should these differ materially from current arrangements, these will be disclosed in the applicable Directors' Remuneration Report following such appointment.
+We will also disclose remuneration details for a new Executive Director in accordance with all applicable reporting requirements including those of the Securities and Exchange Commission.

-Summary of remuneration policy - Non-Executive Directors
+Remuneration policy - Non-Executive Directors